Laura Fuentes

 Dairy-Free Ways to Grease the Griddle for Pancakes

-Greasing your non-stick pan or griddle is a crucial step for ensuring that the pancakes don’t stick with you flip them.
+Greasing your non-stick surface is crucial for preventing your pancakes from sticking when you flip them.
 Dairy-free options include vegetable oil, a plant-butter alternative (usually sold in sticks), a generous amount of coconut oil, and avocado oil.

 Can You Double This Recipe?